 Audi plans to commercialize its technology in its next-generation A8 flagship, although the vehicle’s SAE Level 3 automation will have limited availability, pending regulatory approval.
 The luxury brand operates under the umbrella of the Volkswagen Group, so developments within the division could have broader implications going forward.

-In July 2017, Audi unveiled its new flagship A8, which has a controversial autonomous driving feature that lets drivers fully take their hands off the wheel while the car drives at up to 37 mph.
+In July 2017, Audi unveiled its new flagship A8, which has a controversial autonomous driving feature that lets drivers fully take their hands off the wheel while the car drives up to 37 mph.
 At the time, it was the first vehicle in production that could actually allow its users to “drive” hands-free.

 - Built “Android of autonomous driving” to support development of self-driving tech